 Elected and appointed officers of the New York State Young Democrats may be impeached by a simple majority at any regular or special meeting of the State Executive Committee.
 Upon passage, a resolution of impeachment must be forwarded to the accused within ten (10) days.

 In order to be removed from office, the impeached state committee member shall have the right to a trial to be held no less than twenty (20) days and no later than forty five (45) days following passage of said impeachment resolution.
 The trial, convened by the State Executive Committee, shall be chaired by the Legal Director or, in the case of the Legal Director being impeached or if the Legal Director is unavailable, the trial shall be chaired by a non-voting state committee member appointed by the President.
 The accused shall have the right to present witnesses in his or her defense, cross-examine the witnesses for the prosecution and to be represented by counsel.
 An impeached state committee member shall be removed from office only upon a two-thirds (2/3) vote of the state executive committee.

 ARTICLE IX – PUBLICATION

-Section 2.
-Budget.
-The Current Operating Budget and Financial Filings with the State Board of Elections shall be generally available upon request by any member of the State Executive Committee.
-The failure to deliver or make the Current Operating Budget available for inspection at two consecutive State Executive Board meetings shall be grounds for automatic impeachment at the third consecutive meeting of the State Executive Board where the budget remains unavailable.
+The Current Operating Budget and Financial Disclosure Reports Filings which are filed with the State Board of Elections shall be generally available upon request by any member of the State Executive Committee.
+The failure to deliver or make the Current Operating Budget available for inspection the most recent Financial Disclosure at two consecutive State Executive Board meetings shall be grounds for automatic impeachment at the third consecutive meeting of the State Executive Board where the budget report remains unavailable.

 ARTICLE X – AMENDMENTS

-Section 2.
-Bylaws.
-Bylaws may be implemented by a majority vote of the State Convention assembled or by a two-thirds (2/3) vote of the State Executive Committee.
+Bylaws may be amended by a majority vote of the State Convention assembled or by a two-thirds (2/3) vote of the State Executive Committee.